noaa-nws-cpc/github/adding-existing-code-to-github/adding-existing-code-to-github.md

 In our example, there are several files that we want Git to ignore; namely anything under the `logs/`, `work/` and `output/` directories.
 We can do this by adding a `.gitignore` file in each of those directories, and adding a single line in the file containing a `*`.

-Note that if you type `git status` you won't see `logs/`, `work/` and `output/` under untracked files anymore.
-This is because Git doesn't add empty directories to a repo, and since you're now ignoring all files in that directory, Git just thinks it's empty.
+Note that if you type `git status` you won't see `logs/`, `work/` and `output/` under "untracked files" anymore.
+This is because Git doesn't add empty directories to a repo, and since you're now ignoring all files in those directories, Git just thinks they're empty.
 We'll fix that in the next step.

 ![git-init](images/terminal_git-ignore.png)